James M. Lee, Jr., MD

 Orthopedic Surgeon & Sports Medicine Specialist located in West Orange, NJ & Bayonne, NJ

-The shoulder is a complex joint, so the decision to replace it requires a specialist like James M. Lee, Jr, MD, in Orange, New Jersey.
+The shoulder is a complex joint, so the decision to replace it requires a specialist like James M. Lee, Jr, MD, in Orange, New Jersey, and Bayonne, New Jersey.
 For most patients, Dr. Lee will try nonsurgical options to treat shoulder injuries, but if the pain begins to affect the quality of life or if the damage to the joint is too extensive to fix any other way, the next step is shoulder replacement surgery.

 This surgical procedure involves a full or partial replacement of the components of the joint.
 The shoulder joint is a ball-and-socket mechanism, meaning there is a bony "ball" on the end of the upper arm bone and a cup or socket that it fits into on the scapula.
 This design gives the shoulder fluid movement and flexibility.
 A joint replacement usually involves either the top of the upper arm bone, called the humerus, or both the humerus and glenoid socket.